drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 In conclusion, our proposed TikTok Insights dashboard using MongoDB provides businesses  and individuals with a deeper understanding of TikTok trends.
 The dashboard will provide **insights into what is trending on TikTok**.
 While there may be challenges and limitations in implementing the project, including data privacy concerns and technical challenges stated above, these can be addressed through appropriate measures and strategies.

-Lastly, we propose to develop a fraud detection dashboard using MongoDB that leverages data science techniques to provide actionable insights into fraudulent activities.
-We believe that this project is brings critical importance to businesses and organizations.
+Lastly, we propose to develop a TikTok Insights dashboard using MongoDB that leverages data science techniques to provide actionable insights into Tiktok trends.
+We believe that this project is brings critical importance to businesses and individuals.